About Luke

 I understand the particular exhaustion of performing connection while starving for it.
 I know what it's like to be praised for qualities that aren't even real - for being "so understanding" when you're actually just terrified of conflict, "so selfless" when you're really just scared of being seen as needy.
 I know what it feels like to live with the gap between who you are and who you think you're supposed to be.

 That understanding comes from lived experience, not just clinical training.
-It's what allows me to hear your story - all of it - without flinching.
+It's what allows me to hear your story - whether you're sitting alone in my consulting room or sitting next to your partner - without flinching.

 Training & experience

-I've been practising as a psychodynamic therapist for over a decade - first at Samaritans doing crisis support, then training in psychodynamic therapy at University of Greenwich (BACP-accredited programme).
+I've been practising as a psychodynamic therapist for over a decade - training in psychodynamic therapy at University of Greenwich (BACP-accredited programme).
 I'm registered with BACP and maintain ongoing clinical supervision.

-I've been working from my practice in Croydon since 2021, after years practicing in Central London.
+I've been working from my practice in Croydon since 2021, after years practising in Central London.
 My practice is near East Croydon station, easily accessible from across South London, Bromley, and Sutton.

-I work with adults both in person in Croydon and online throughout the UK.
-I keep my caseload small enough to give each person the attention this work deserves.
+I work with adults individually and with couples, both in person in Croydon and online throughout the UK.
+I keep my caseload small enough to give each person and each couple the attention this work deserves.

 I'm in my own psychoanalytic therapy three times a week.
 Not because I have to be, but because I can't ask someone to do work I'm not willing to do myself.